Food resilience

 Objectives

-Many seniors and people living alone already buy prepared meals, which can be expensive and isoating.
-The neighbourrhood kitchen network creates local cooking circles and meal hubs where residents cook, share and sometimes sell home cooked meals at lowest cost. it also establishes community living spaces and itergenerational activites where young and older residents connect.
-A simple digital platform allows participants to see avaible meals and events. the initiative reduces lonliness, strenghths community and provides affordable, nutrious meals.
+Many seniors and people living alone already buy prepared meals, which can be expensive and isolating.
+The neighbourhood kitchen network creates local cooking circles and meal hubs where residents cook, share and sometimes sell home-cooked meals at the lowest cost. it also establishes community living spaces and intergenerational activities where young and older residents connect.
+A simple digital platform allows participants to see available meals and events.
+The initiative reduces loneliness, strengthens the community and provides affordable, nutritious meals.

 1. Reduce loneliness among seniors and single-person households